 Dermatologists often recommend a combination of treatments tailored to the individual patient.
 These treatments can stop the progress of rosacea and sometimes reverse it.

-Creams, lotions, washes, gels, and pads that contain various topical antibiotics, metronidazole (e.g. Metrogel®, Noritate®), ivermectin (Rosiver®), azelaic acid (Fiancea®), benzoyl peroxide, and retinoids may be prescribed.
+Creams, lotions, washes, gels, and pads that contain various topical antibiotics, metronidazole (e.g. Metrogel®, Noritate®), ivermectin (Rosiver®), & azelaic acid (Fiancea®); less commonly, benzoyl peroxide and retinoids may be prescribed.
 A modest improvement can be seen in the first three to four weeks of use.
 Greater improvement is usually noticed in 6-8 weeks.
 Be patient.

 Rhinophyma or swelling of the nose which occurs predominantly in men can be improved surgically or with laser resurfacing.